Getting Started

 and following the prompts (see attribute descriptions above).
 Note that profile names are unique.

-You can view all profiles with the blackfish profile list
+You can view a list of all profiles with the blackfish profile ls

 command instead, e.g.